 Clifford is a Professor of Social Psychology and Director of Psychological Research at NTU.
-He is also a member of the Development, Interaction and Social Relations research group.
+He is also a member of the Groups, Identities and Health research group.

 His research examines how the groups to which people belong serve to shape their perception and experience of social reality as well as providing them with collective resilience and the ability to respond to adversity and challenge.
 He currently leads an AHRC investigation of placed-based Social Prescribing in disadvantaged areas.

 He teaches on the modules ‘Research in Context’ and ‘Research Methods 2’ and supervises students at undergraduate and post-graduate level.

 Clifford undertook his PhD in Social Psychology at Lancaster University before taking up research posts at Lancaster and Queen’s University Belfast.
 He was lecturer at Limerick University 2007-2012, Senior Lecturer at Queen’s University Belfast 2012-2015 (where he was Director of the Centre for Research on Political Psychology - CReSPP) and Reader at Anglia Ruskin University 2015-2016.

 The first strand of Clifford's research uses the Applied Social Identity Approach to investigate how sharing a group identity enables members of marginalised communities to deal with adversity.
 It also examines how prejudice and discrimination serves to erode this resilience and how stigma impedes and deters marginalised groups from accessing support services.

 In a unique application of this approach, Clifford now leads an interdisciplinary programme of research into how local communities deal with population shifts and the stresses of intergroup contact.
 His work examines how community support can facilitate incomers’ successful integration into new neighbourhoods and how community identity can help existing residents cope with the challenges of an influx of different groups.

 - Graduate member of the British Psychological Society